as-pect/as-pect/readme.md

     reportMax: false,
     /** Report the minimum run time in milliseconds. */
     reportMin: false,
+    /** Report the variance. */
+    reportVariance: false,
   },
-  /**
-   * Add a custom reporter here if you want one.
-The following example is in typescript.
-   */
   // reporter: new CustomReporter(),
 };
 ```

 If your module requires a set of imported functions, it's okay to mock them here in the `imports`